OpenDDS/OpenDDS/docs/cmake.md

 (due to some dependencies which simplify the custom file-copy targets).

 ## CMake Messenger Examples

+### Developer's Guide Messenger Example

+For a simple quick-start example of an `CMakeLists.txt` using OpenDDS see the [Developer's Guide Messenger example](../DevGuideExamples/DCPS/Messenger/CMakeLists.txt).

+### Advanced Examples

 Included with OpenDDS are two example CMake-Based Messenger applications which exist to showcase two different strategies for adding IDL files: